DrkWithT/Toy_Site_Project_1/docs/README.md

   - Users Only: Logout confirmation page, User page (with links to user utility pages), and a dynamic poem viewing page.
 Each dynamic poem listing has 5 random poems.
 User utility pages will be for managing their poems by (re)posting, reading, or deleting.

 ### PHP Scripts or Files: (Page Briefs)
- 1. The `util.php` script contains common constants and helper functions used across the other dynamic PHP pages.
+ 1. The `./utils/util.php` script contains common constants and helper functions used across the other dynamic PHP pages.
- 2. The `htmlgen.php` script contains helper functions to generate dynamic html to echo in `works.php` and `poempanel.php`.
+ 2. The `./utils/htmlgen.php` script contains helper functions to generate dynamic html to echo in `works.php` and `poempanel.php`.
  3. The `login.php`, `logout.php`, `register.php` pages all do user sign in, sign out, and sign up with _cookie vs. database_ based authentication.
 See the code for more details.
  4. The `user.php` page is a page only visible to logged in users for now.
 This special page is the landing page for any site member, and it loads username and profile info from a database connection.
  5. The `poempanel.php` page contains a special, multi-mode form for creating, updating, or deleting a poem for the logged in user.